-Customize a Texas commercial lease agreement (above) and read further about required disclosures in Texas, optional addendums by business type, and what Texas landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Texas commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Texas landlord tenant laws apply to commercial lease agreements.

 Click here to view/download the direct PDF file.

 A Texas Commercial Lease Agreement is a legal document outlining the responsibilities of both a landlord and tenant of commercial property.
 A lease for commercial property can have devastating financial consequences on both parties.
 As such, it is normally something that is poured over very carefully, and may even be reviewed by either side’s attorney.

 Section 93 of the Texas Property Code covers the rental of commercial property.
 This section does not specifically name any disclosures that must be given when renting such property.
 However, there are a few you may want to include anyway, such as the following:

 The Texas General Arbitration Act makes it possible for many civil complaints to be settled through arbitration.
 In fact, commercial property disputes are often handled in this manner.
 If you mention arbitration anywhere in your lease, you should also include an Arbitration of Disputes disclosure.
 When signed by both parties this form will mandate arbitration, with the results being binding on everyone.

 Texas counties having a population of more than 150,000 are required to conduct what are known as “settlement weeks.”
 Settlement weeks are held twice each year, and are used to resolve arbitration backlogs.
 If you live in a county of more than 150,000 people, you may want to mention the possibility of having your case resolved during a settlement week.
 Do not promise that the matter will be resolved during a settlement week, only that the tenant may need to attend one.